MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-M365DataAtRestEncryptionPolicy.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the data-at-rest encryption policy that you want to view.
+The Identity parameter specifies the Microsoft 365 data-at-rest encryption policy that you want to view.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name
 - Distinguished name (DN)